igabriel85/DICE-Monitoring/src/README.md

 Deploys either collectd or logstash-forwarder to the specified node.
 In order to reload the configuration file the **--redeploy** parameter has to be set.
 If the  current node status is _None_ than the defined component (collectd or lsf) will be installed.

+**FUTURE Work**: Currently configurations of both collectd and logstash-forwarder are global and can't be changed on a node by node basis.

 ***

 `GET` `/v1/overlord/aux/{collectd|logstashfw}/config`

 Returns the current collectd or logstashfw configuration file.

+`PUT` `/v1/overlord/aux/{collectd|logstashfw}/config`

+Changes the configuration/status of collectd or logstashforwarder and restarts all aux components.

 ***

-`PUT` `/v1/overlord/aux/{collectd|logstashfw}/config`

-Changes the configuration/status of collectd or logstashfw and restarts all aux components.

-**FUTURE Work**: Currently configurations of both collectd and logstash-forwarder are global and can't be changed on a node by node basis.
+`POST` `/v1/overlord/aux/{auxComp}/start`

+Starts the specified auxiliary component on all nodes.

+`POST` `/v1/overlord/aux/{auxComp}/stop`

+Stops the specified auxiliary components on all nodes.
+***

+`POST` `/v1/overlord/aux/{auxComp}/{nodeFQDN}/start`

+Starts the specified auxiliary component on a specific node.

+`POST` `/v1/overlord/aux/{auxComp}/{nodeFQDN}/stop`

+Stops the specified auxiliary component on a specific node.

 -
 ### Observer